 In certain situations, a relative or friend may have to travel to your location to provide care or to act as your companion on your return trip to Australia.
 The insurer will cover their costs, which are payable directly to the person escorting you, as long as all the following conditions are met:

 - You have suffered an injury or have fallen extremely ill while the policy is still valid and you require assistance

 - You can provide a written recommendation from a qualified doctor that you require a companion;

-- QBE assist agrees the person is necessary.
+- Allianz assist agrees the person is necessary.

 In terms of medical expenses, your claim will be approved if:

 - You suffer an accidental injury caused by a sudden physical force while on your overseas trip.